 Emory is a proud Cub Scout.
 He loves to read, especially Greek and Norse mythology.
 His favorite hobby is writing stories, and someday he hopes to publish a book.
 Emory’s favorite color is red.
 His favorite imaginary animals are dragons and his favorite real animals are all species of foxes.

-Philip Guadagno is a long-time North Carolina resident and a graduate of the University of North Carolina at Chapel Hill.
+Philip (he/him) is a long-time North Carolina resident and a graduate of the University of North Carolina at Chapel Hill.
 He holds bachelor's degrees in Dramatic Art and Music.
-He specializes as a Baroque opera singer, having performed in UNC Opera's productions of Dido and Aeneas and Alcina.
-Primarily an opera and music performance critic, Philip also writes about a wide variety of theatre and performance art from a wide variety of performance levels
+He specializes as a Baroque opera singer, having performed in UNC Opera's productions of Dido and Aeneas and Alcina and having attended the Oberlin Conservatory Baroque Performance Institute.
+Primarily an opera and music performance critic, Philip also writes about theatre and performance art from a wide variety of performance levels.

 Cecilia began her life in Italy.
 She maintained a strong connection to Italian culture by spending holidays and summers there with her extended family.
 This bond fostered her love of authentic art, food, cooking and hand craft.
 Her upbringing helped to cultivate a lasting respect for traditional and sustainable farming practices.
 As a fervent proponent of local food producers, she relies on them for most of what is served on her family's table.